Coolis1362/TS-UNIX-ALL-VERSIONS/README.md

 ```

 It Will Check For Updates For the ts-unix package and install them if available.
 (And Updates For Other Installed Packages If Any)

+Get The Latest Version Of The Package From [Here](https://github.com/Coolis1362/TS-UNIX-ALL-VERSIONS/releases)